balintbrews/Session-FlyViews-Source-Site-platform/README.md

 1. Clone the repository.
 1. Run the <code>build</code> script.
-1. Install the site manually from your favorite browser choosing the _#FlyViews Source Point_ installation profile, or run the following command inside the <code>web</code> folder:
+1. Install the site manually from your favorite browser choosing the _#FlyViews Source_ installation profile, or run the following command inside the <code>web</code> folder:

-        drush site-install sourcepoint-flyviews --site-name=#FlyViews Source Point
+        drush site-install source_flyviews --site-name=#FlyViews Source
 1. Enjoy!